-Shares may be issued on a Dealing Day by sending an Application Form and all anti-money laundering documentation to the Administrator to arrive in good order no later than the Application Form Cut-Off Time and an initial subscription form to arrive in good order no later than the Trade Cut-Off Time.
+Shares may be issued on a Dealing Day, after the confirmation that the investor's Fund account has been opened, by sending a subscription form to arrive in good order no later than the Trade Cut-Off Time.
 Alternatively, Shares may be issued by opening an account via an Approved Clearing System and submitting the necessary electronic trade message.

-Additional Shares may be issued on a Dealing Day by sending an additional subscription form to the Administrator to arrive in good order by no later than the Trade Cut-Off Time or, if using an Approved Clearing System, by submitting the necessary electronic trade message by no later than the Trade Cut-Off Time.
+Additional Shares may be issued on a Dealing Day by sending a subscription form to the Administrator to arrive in good order by no later than the Trade Cut-Off Time or, if using an Approved Clearing System, by submitting the necessary electronic trade message by no later than the Trade Cut-Off Time.